Economy of Cambodia

-Cambodia's economy that currently follows an open market system (market economy) and has seen rapid economic progress in the last decade.
-Cambodia had a gross domestic product (GDP) of $28.54 billion in 2022.
-Per capita income, although rapidly increasing, is low compared with most neighboring countries.
+Cambodia's economy currently follows an open market system (market economy) and has seen rapid economic progress in the last decade.
 Cambodia's two largest industries are textiles and tourism, while agricultural activities remain the main source of income for many Cambodians living in rural areas.
 The service sector is heavily concentrated on trading activities and catering-related services.
 Recently, Cambodia has reported that oil and natural gas reserves have been found offshore.
 In recent years, illicit economic activities like cyber scam center operations have become an increasingly prominent of Cambodia's economy, representing as much as 40% of Cambodia's official GDP in 2024.

 In 1995, with a GDP of $2.92 billion the Cambodian government transformed the country's economic system from a planned economy to its present market-driven system.
 Following those changes, growth was estimated at a value of 7% while inflation dropped from 26% in 1994 to only 6% in 1995.
 Imports increased due to the influx of foreign aid, and exports, particularly from the country's garment industry, also increased.
 Cambodia's economic growth translated to about 0.71% for the ASEAN economy in 2016.

 After four years of improving economic performance, Cambodia's economy slowed in 1997–1998 due to the 1997 Asian financial crisis, civil unrest, and political infighting.
 Foreign investments declined during this period.
 Also, in 1998 the main harvest was hit by drought.
 But in 1999, the first full year of relative peace in 30 years, progress was made on economic reforms and growth resumed at 4%.

 Currently, Cambodia's foreign policy focuses on establishing friendly borders with its neighbors (such as Thailand and Vietnam), as well as integrating itself into regional (ASEAN) and global (WTO) trading systems.
 Some of the obstacles faced by this emerging economy are the need for a better education system and the lack of a skilled workforce; particularly in the poverty-ridden countryside, which struggles with inadequate basic infrastructure.
 Nonetheless, Cambodia continues to attract investors because of its low wages, plentiful labor, proximity to Asian raw materials, and favorable tax treatment.